The most important grouped factors for local pack rankings are: 1) Google My Business, 2) Reviews, 3)= On-page optimization, 3)= Links

 Link building, for example, is a time-intensive and ongoing task, whereas a lot of work with reviews or local citations can be automated or outsourced, freeing you up to focus on other factors.

 Over time, Google’s local algorithm has changed significantly.
 Ensuring you’re doing the right thing for your clients requires ongoing attention and vigilance.
 If you work with local businesses, understanding this changing local environment is crucial.

-The many factors that can affect rankings in the local pack (AKA local finder) are some of the most critical to local businesses, so any shifts in importance must be closely monitored.
+The many factors that can affect rankings in the local pack (AKA Google Local Finder) are some of the most critical to local businesses, so any shifts in importance must be closely monitored.